An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Counting families of fields

 We require a lower bound that includes a ramification restriction.
-We also let $\Dbf_p^\Iscr(D_p,\varpi)$ denote the number of degree $p$ $D_p$-fields with discriminant $D$, and with the ramification restriction $\Iscr$ specified below for all tamely ramified primes.
+We let Property $\Dbf_p^\Iscr(D_p,\varpi)$ be the analog of Property $\Dbf_p(D_p,\varpi)$ in which we only count $D_p$-fields and with the ramification restriction $\Iscr$ for all tamely ramified primes.